science-periodicals/get-dom/README.md

 **NOTE**: This only works with bundlers that respect the `browser` field in `package.json` (Browserify does, I guess the other big ones do too).

+The major version number for this module now tracks that of `jsdom`.

 ## Installation

     npm install get-dom